open-telemetry/opentelemetry-specification/specification/trace/api.md

 convenience functions to manage a `Span`'s lifetime and the scope in which a `Span` is active.
 When an active `Span` is made inactive, the previously-active `Span` SHOULD be made active.
-A `Span` maybe finished (i.e. have a non-null end time) but still active.
+A `Span` maybe finished (i.e. have a non-null end time) but still be active.
 A `Span` may be active in one logical execution unit after it has been made inactive on another.

 ## SpanContext